Setup Calendars in the Onboarding Dashboard

 2) Click Get started in the calendars step.

-3) Select the legal entities the calendar will be applied to.
+3) In the Calendars table, select the legal entities the calendar will be applied to.

 Select one or more legal entities that share fiscal and operational calendars.